calexity/LACommunityGuide/README.md

 ## LA Community Guide

-We wanted a simple to search resource list for LA neighborhoods.
+We think it should be easier to find the community resources you need around Los Angeles.
+We're working on making an easier to search list but for now, we offer you  [https://docs.google.com/spreadsheets/d/18C6ICLQMYb59r7jXbIYdpuBAGGbji3yoGDXW4N9W4FU/edit?usp=sharing](this spreadsheet).
 Share these resources with your neighbors and make sure people are getting what they need.
 This list currently includes

 - Groceries and Free Food
 - Meals